Bridging the Gap Between Simulated and Real Network Data Using Transfer Learning: Acknowledgments

 We evaluate the impact of fine-tuning by building a network model to predict the average packet delay in each temporal window for every flow.
 The predictions are assessed using the Mean Absolute Percentage Error (MAPE), a relative error metric.
 The evaluation involves first training a baseline model solely on simulated data to serve as the donor model, and then fine-tuning the pre-trained model using real-world network data.
 This is done both in the Poisson and On/Off scenarios.

 Table~\ref{tab:results} presents the MAPE for all evaluated fine-tuning configurations.
 Models are tasked to predict the average packet delay in each flow-window pair.
-The manual configurations involve varying the treatment of weights (freezing, fine-tuning, or re-training) in the three main blocks of the RouteNet-Fermi model: Encoding, MPA, and Readout.
-We also show the performance of the models trained exclusively on simulated data and automated finetuning methods.
+The manual configurations involve varying the treatment of weights (to freeze, fine-tune, or re-train) in the three main blocks of the RouteNet-Fermi model: Encoding, MPA, and Readout.
+We also show the performance of automated finetuning methods and training exclusively on simulated data.
 The results are normalized against a model trained with the real-world network data only, without fine-tuning.
 That is, a value of 1 indicates the same accuracy as the baseline, while lower values indicate an improvement over the baseline.

 Addressing the first question raised at the beginning of the evaluation, the results demonstrate that \textit{fine-tuning consistently improves the accuracy of the network model}.
 All but one of the manual configurations tested reduce the model’s error across both traffic distributions compared to the baselines.
 The most effective configuration consists of \textit{freezing the Encoding block and re-training the Readout block}.
 It achieves an $82\%$ improvement over the real-world network baseline for Poisson traffic and a $59.4\%$ improvement for On/Off traffic.
 In this case, \textit{both fine-tuning and re-training the MPA block return similar accuracy}, showing that training correctly adjusts its weights independently of whether there is a transfer or not.